 If trying to get rid of smoke smell in a car that has been smoked in for several years, it may take multiple cleaning and odor treatments before the smoke smell is completely gone.

 Up Next: Here’s how to use OdoBan to remove smoke smell from wood furniture.
 Learn how to remove smoke odors on wood with OdoBan.

-Want more of the odor remover tips?
+Want more odor removal tips?
 Join our email list below for OdoBan updates and helpful cleaning hacks.
+(It’s free!)